Definition of Other Expenses

 Other costs are just incidentals that are unrelated to the company’s operations in manufacturing, administration, or sales.
 Hence, they cannot be classified under the manufacturing, administrative, or selling heads of the expenses They are something that is incurred up and above the normal direct expenses incurred by the company which is called secondary activities, and also called secondary expenses incurred for the secondary activities of the company.
 For example, the loss from disposal of an asset or equipment, and interest expenses incurred by the company.
 All these exp. are not incurred by the company from its normal day to day activities and hence are abnormal or unusual exp.s.

 These expenses do not form part of the financial statements for a long period of time as they have to be written off over a period of time

 List of Other Expenses

 - Loss from disposal of an asset or equipment.

-Other Expenses In Income Statement
+Other Expenses in Income Statement

-Other Expenses In Balance Sheet
+Other Expenses in Balance Sheet

 - There are many exp. which are incurred by the company and do not form part of any specific head of the company.
-So, OE gives the company the way to allocate all those exp, which the company cannot classify in the normal other heads of the accounts.
+So, it gives the company the way to allocate all those exp, which the company cannot classify in the normal other heads of the accounts.

 This is a guide to Other Expenses.
-Here we also discuss the definition and list of other expenses along with benefits and importance.
+Here we discuss the definition and list of expenses along with benefits and importance.
 You may also have a look at the following articles to learn more –